carlbergman/yaml-into-yaml/README.md

-# yaml-in-yaml
+# yaml-into-yaml

 A CLI to insert a yaml file into another yaml file.

 ## Installation

 ```
-npm install yaml-in-yaml
+npm install yaml-into-yaml
 ```

 ## Usage

 ```
-yaml-in-yaml --base-file a.yaml --mixin-file b.yaml --selector foo.bar --output-file c.yaml
+USAGE: yaml-into-yaml -b path/to/base.yaml -m path/to/mixin.yaml -s foo.bar -o path/to/output.yaml
+The following options are supported:
+  -b, --base-file <ARG1>   	The path to a yaml file (mandatory)
+  -m, --mixin-file <ARG1>  	The path to a yaml file that you want to insert into the base file (mandatory)
+  -s, --selector <ARG1>    	The location in the base file where you want to insert the mixin file (use dot notation) (mandatory)
+  -o, --output-file <ARG1> 	The path where you want to write the resulting yaml file (mandatory)
 ```

-### Paramters

-* `--base-file`: A yaml file.
-* `--mixin-file`: A yaml file that you want to insert into the base file.
-* `--selector`: The location in the base file where you want to insert the mixin file.
-Use dot notation.
-* `--output-file`: The location and file name of the resulting yaml file.

 ## Testing